What to Serve with Fried Fish to Make Your Meal Shine

 Light, crispy, flaky and tasty, fried fish makes for a great dinner.
 There are so many ways to make this iconic dish.

-Most home chefs choose a white fish like tilapia, cod, or catfish.
+Most home chefs choose a white fish like tilapia, a cod dish, or catfish.
 Batters often include a little beer for that pub-style taste that we can thank the UK for.

 Air fryers make fried fish a little less naughty of a meal, though you can always use breading to oven-fry it if you’d prefer.